JoshuaMBa/kvcache/lab4/discussions.md

 client would observe would be that they if they try to read data that they just wrote, the read may fail because the client could read from a node that didn't receive the update.

+**D2**

+sudo go run cmd/stress/tester.go --shardmap shardmaps/single-node.json --get-qps=250 --set-qps=250 --num-keys=1 -log-level=error
+Stress test completed!
+Get requests: 15020/15020 succeeded = 100.000000% success rate
+Set requests: 15020/15020 succeeded = 100.000000% success rate
+Correct responses: 1103/1103 = 100.000000%
+Total requests: 30040 = 500.656509 QPS

+I wanted to test how much the server can handle since shards are currently locked together, meaning that it would be very possible that it fails often.
+Indeed, it looks like the responses it could actually provide was incredibly low (1.1k/15k).
+This makes sense.
+Without num-keys=1, it was at 15000/15000 correct responses, which is much better, and makes sense for a more spread out load (5 shards vs everything hitting just 1).

+cat shardmaps/test-3-node-start.json > shardmaps/test-3-node-file.json ; sudo go run cmd/stress/tester.go --shardmap shardmaps/test-3-node-file.json -log-level=error & (sleep 30 ; cat shardmaps/test-3-node-change.json > shardmaps/test-3-node-file.json)
+Stress test completed!
+Get requests: 6020/6020 succeeded = 100.000000% success rate
+Set requests: 1820/1820 succeeded = 100.000000% success rate
+Correct responses: 6018/6018 = 100.000000%
+Total requests: 7840 = 130.659850 QPS

+This test starts with the shardmap in shardmaps/test-3-node-start.json and changes to shardmaps/test-3-node-change.json after 30 seconds.
+I wanted to test how the servers do with the change in the mapping in the middle, and it works as expected.
+Here are the shardmaps (the start is the same as the given test-3-node.json, but the map it changes to is my own).

+test-3-node-start.json

+"shards": {
+    "1": ["n1", "n3"],
+    "2": ["n1"],
+    "3": ["n2", "n3"],
+    "4": ["n1", "n2", "n3"],
+    "5": ["n2"]
+}

+test-3-node-change.json

+"shards": {
+    "1": ["n2", "n3"],
+    "2": ["n1", "n2"],
+    "3": ["n2", "n3"],
+    "4": ["n1", "n3"],
+    "5": ["n2", "n1"]
+}

 **Group Work**